PM Shehbaz Sharif says will devise plan for security of Chinese and other foreigners working in Pakistan | Education

 CCTV footage of the attack showed a burqa-clad woman standing outside the entrance of the Confucius Institute.
 The woman detonated herself just as the van neared the institute's entrance.

+A spokesperson for the university said three of the people killed were Chinese, while one was a Pakistani.
+They were identified as Confucius Institute Director Huang Guiping, Ding Mupeng, Chen Sa and Khalid, the Pakistani driver.
+The spokesperson added that two others -- Chinese national Wang Yuqing and a Pakistani man Hamid -- were injured in the blast.

-"The bomber must have been carrying five to 10 kg of explosives," a Bomb Disposal Squad official, investigating on the spot, was quoted as saying in another Dawn report.
+"The bomber must have been carrying five to 10 kg of explosives," a Bomb Disposal Squad official, investigating on the spot, said.

 Pieces of window glass lay scattered all around though the front and back windscreens also lay on the road, one at the back of the van and another near the smouldering motorcycle of the Rangers officer, who was riding behind the van for security purposes, the report said.